Do Tinder Messages Have Read Receipts to Tell When a Message Is Seen?

 Check Their Location

 Tinder keeps track of your location, and the location of everyone that uses the app.
 Whenever they use the app, their location changes.
 And if their location changes, then their distance from you changes, if YOU haven’t moved.
 So if you don’t open Tinder anywhere other than (say) at home or at work, then you can check Tinder on Monday at noon and see that your match is 11.2 miles away.
 If you then check on Tuesday (or more realistically, Monday at 12:15 PM and again at 12:30 PM and again at…) and your match is suddenly 14.1 miles away, or 19.7 miles away, then you know that they were active on the app in a different physical location.
 Tinder doesn’t alter your location while you’re offline.
-So if someone’s location is different than it used to be, they had to open Tinder since they relocated.
+So if someone’s location is different from it used to be, they had to open Tinder since they relocated.

 Check Their Profile